Erectile Dysfunction Treatment in Calgary: Virtual ED Care

 - Tadalafil (Cialis) -- Available as as-needed (10-20 mg) with up to 36-hour duration, or as a daily 2.5-5 mg tablet for spontaneous activity.

-Cost of ED Treatment in Calgary
+Access to ED Treatment in Calgary

 Side Effects and Safety